csp-at-unimelb/sysopt/README.md

-# SysOpt -  Modelling and Optimisation
+# SysOpt KO Fork-  Modelling and Optimisation

-Install: `pip install sysopt`

-Update: `pip install sysopt --upgrade`
+A fork of csp-at-unimelb/sysopt for integration with Koopman operator code for linearisation of dynamic systems.